alat-rights/alat-rights/README.md

 My name is Alana.

 - 🌱 I'm currently studying CS and math at Stanford.
-- 🚀 I value moving fast.
+- 🚀 I value moving fast and shipping high-quality work.
 - 🧠 I do ML research at Stanford.
 Previously, I built software at WhatsApp.
 - 🤔 My goal is to figure out how to build corrigible AI systems.